The Swan Archives

 Q: I hear there are some excellent reproductions of the Phantom's helmet available...do you know where I can get one?

 A: Years ago, Tom Burman, who, with his brother Sonny, designed and constructed the Phantom's helmet, told our Principal Archivist that he had made only one.
 And, all this time, we've believed that the one original screen-used helmet was in the possession of Ed Pressman, who produced the film.
-It turns out, though, that there were two hero helmets: the one owned by Ed (and now, following his passing in February 2023, by his family); and another that was kept by William Finley, and is up for auction, along with the rest of the Phantom's costume (except the voicebox) at Bonham's at the end of October 2023.
-(See our News page for more on this).
+It turns out, though, that there were two hero helmets: the one owned by Ed (and now, following his passing in February 2023, by his family); and another that was kept by William Finley, and went up for auction, along with the rest of the Phantom's costume (except the voicebox) at Bonham's at the end of October 2023.
 Our Principal Archivist has closely inspected both the Pressman and Finley helmets, and is convinced that both were used onscreen in the film, and that both were made by Burman...whose recollection on this is apparently faded with the years.
+The costume failed to sell at auction; subsequently, Guillermo del Toro purchased the costume, including the helmet, directly from Finley's family, and it now occupies a proud place in his collection.
+(See our News page for more on this.)
 Reproductions, though, are now fairly commonplace.
 Some excellent reproductions were made by a fellow in Winnipeg for several years (who created his own molds, from scratch, after studying the film).
 He made and sold about 60 of them, but is no longer in the helmet business.
 Occasionally, you see people re-selling his helmets on eBay when they tire of them, so checking there from time to time is probably your best bet.
 A very small number of helmets was also sold very briefly in 2007 by Medicom of Japan, but only in Japan.
 More recently, a well-known mask sculptor, Chuck Jarman, has gone into business making and selling Phantom helmets through his eBay store, here.
 Check there for availability and pricing.

 Q: I have an item of Phantom memorabilia that's not in your collection.
 Would you be interested in buying it from me?